ethanocurtis/MultiNotify/README.md

 ### Info & Maintenance
 - `!status` — Show current settings (subreddit, interval, flairs, DM status, post limit, and last Reddit check time).
 - `!help` — Show this command list in Discord.
-- `!reloadenv` — Reload `.env` without restarting.
+- `!reloadenv` — Reload `.env` without restarting (useful if you edited it manually while the bot is running).
 - `!whereenv` — Show the path to the `.env` file being used.
 - `!setwebhook` — Updates the .env file with your webhook.
   Run with **no arguments** to display current hook.

 ## How to Use